firebolt-db/firebolt-python-sdk/README.md

 2. Preferences -> Keymap -> External Tools -> lint,
    Assign the keyboard shortcut `Option-cmd-l`

+### Before Committing

+1. The pre-commit hook should catch linting errors
+2. run `mypy src` to check for type errors
+3. run `pytest` to run unit tests

+Note: while there is a `mypy` hook for pre-commit,
+I found it too buggy to be worthwhile, so I just run mypy manually.

 ### Docstrings

 Use the Google format for docstrings.
 Do not include types or an indication